NickSeagull/my-windows/README.md

 # Applications

 I use [BoxStarter](https://boxstarter.org/) in order to automate the installation of most of my applications.
+The process usually goes like this:

+* Install BoxStarter with ``

 ## Privacy